github-wanglei/github-wanglei.github.io/_pages/about.md

 **Research**:I am a Young Distinguished Professor at Soochow University.
 My research focuses on mobile computing, wireless sensing, and pervasive intelligence.
 I have published over 20 papers, including 12 as first author (9 in CCF A, 3 in CCF B), in venues such as MobiSys, UbiComp, and IEEE TMC.
 My work has received the UbiComp’22 Distinguished Paper Award, WASA’22 Best Paper Award, and the 2022 ACM Rising Star Award (Nanjing Chapter).
 I serve as Associate Editor for UbiComp/IMWUT and as TPC member, chair, or reviewer for conferences and journals including ICDCS, COCOON, ICA3PP, WASA, CHI, IEEE TWC, and ACM TOSN.

-**Previously**:I received my Ph.D. in Computer Science from Nanjing University in 2020, advised by Prof. Wei Wang and Prof. Haipeng Dai.
-From 2020 to 2022, I was a postdoctoral fellow at Peking University under Prof. Daqing Zhang (IEEE Fellow), where I also collaborated with Huawei and Baidu on research with real-world deployments.
+**Previously**:I received my Ph.D. in Computer Science from Nanjing University in 2020.
+From 2020 to 2022, I was a postdoctoral fellow at Peking University.
+I also collaborated with Huawei and Baidu on research with real-world deployments.
 > - 📌 **We welcome undergraduate/graduate students, post-docs, research assistants and visiting interns/scholars.**
 >   Please drop me an email if you are interested in our group.
 >